racerxdl/limedrv/README.md

 # limedrv
 LimeSuite Wrapper on Go (Driver for LimeSDR Devices)

 # Usage

 So far I need to do all the comments for the methods (since go auto-generates the documentation).
 But while I do that, you can check the examples.
+The documentation is available at: [https://godoc.org/github.com/racerxdl/limedrv](https://godoc.org/github.com/racerxdl/limedrv)

 # Examples